Close Alert Banner

 • Our equipment needs to be specialized for children and youth

 • Children require more supervision – adult sleep labs can have one technician monitoring up to 4 patients.
-At CHEO, we have one technician monitoring two children.
+At CHEO, we have one technician monitoring two children and we limit how many very young children we have in the lab at once

 We understand that children and youth aren't just tiny adults — to help them feel comfortable in an unfamiliar setting, they can bring some of these items with them for their stay: